Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Conditioning Requirements

 \subsection{Conditioning Adherence~(Figure~\ref{fig:CA})}

-When working with conditional models, practitioners may want to quantify the degree to which their model respects these conditioning vectors.
-In some problems, practitioners have a condition that they can directly calculate over the generated samples.
-In class-conditional problems, this may be the ability to evaluate the class of generated samples.
-In continuous conditioning problems, this may be some parameter that practitioners want to fix to some target value, such as the volume fraction in a topology generation problem.
-In these cases, the distance to the condition is a viable approach to quantify condition adherence.
+When working with conditional models, practitioners may want to quantify the degree to which their model respects the information on which it is conditioned.
+In some problems, practitioners are conditioning on information that they can directly calculate for generated samples.
+For example, if conditioning a structural topology DGM on volume fraction, the volume fraction of generated samples can be calculated as the fraction of filled pixels to total pixels.
+In this case, the difference in conditioned versus actual volume fraction serves as a conditioning adherence metric.
+Broadly speaking, the distance between the condition and the recalculated condition is a viable approach to quantify conditioning adherence.
+When exact conditioning information cannot be calculated, it can instead be estimated using a predictor (Conditioning reconstruction, (Figure~\ref{fig:CR})).
+Since the reconstruction loss serves as the score, the accuracy of the predictor directly impacts the metric.